-As a result of extensive good faith, arms'-length negotiations, the Debtors, the Committee and the MedMal Trusts Monitor entered into a settlement agreement on April 20, 2012 (the "MedMal Trusts Settlement Agreement").
+As a result of extensive good faith, arms'-length negotiations, the Debtors, the Committee and the MedMal Trusts Monitor entered into a settlement agreement on April 20, 2012 as amended on May 16, 2012 (the "MedMal Trusts Settlement Agreement").
+The resolution of the SVW Allocation Dispute and the entry into the Sun Life Settlement Agreement facilitated the amendment to the MedMal Trusts Settlement Agreement to specify that the MedMal Trust was receiving the SVW Payment as defined below.
+The MedMal Trusts Settlement Agreement was filed with the Bankruptcy Court at Docket No. 2910 and will be approved in conjunction with confirmation of the Plan.
 The parties agreed to the following terms, in full and final satisfaction of any claim that has been or may be asserted against the Debtors and the Releasees, including without limitation, the MedMal Trusts Monitor Secured Claim and the MedMal Trusts Monitor Claim:

-- The MedMal Trusts will receive a Cash Settlement Claim which is comprised of: - Eighteen percent (18%) of the allocation of the Westchester Proceeds actually received by SVCMC, which will be paid solely from Westchester Proceeds upon the later of (a) the Effective Date of the Plan or (b) a final resolution the SVW Allocation Dispute ("SVW Payment").
-In lieu of the SVW Payment, the MedMal Trusts Monitor has the right to elect to retain its rights under the MedMal Trusts Secured Claim.
-In other words, the MedMal Monitor either receives the SVW Payment or retains its rights as a secured creditor. - Payment of net proceeds from the sale or other recovery based upon SVCMC's claim in the proceeding of Reliance Insurance Company, Case No: 269-MD 2001 to be shared pro rata between the MedMal Trusts and SVCMC based upon payments made on account of the relevant underlying medical malpractice case, which payment will be made on the Effective Date or as soon as practicable upon the receipt of such proceeds.

-• The MedMal Trusts Monitor will have an allowed non-priority, general unsecured claim in the amount of \$115 million minus the SVW Payment ("MedMal Trusts Monitor Unsecured Claim"), which will be allowed and paid pro rata with the all Allowed GUC Claims in accordance with the Plan, including any allowed general unsecured claims in from the SV1 Chapter 11 Cases that become Allowed GUC Claims in these Chapter 11 Cases.
+- The MedMal Trusts will receive a Cash Settlement Claim which is comprised of: - o Eighteen percent (18%) of the allocation of the Westchester Proceeds actually received by SVCMC, which will be paid solely from Westchester Proceeds upon the Effective Date of the Plan ("SVW Payment") which is approximately \$1.92 million. - O Payment of net proceeds from the sale or other recovery based upon SVCMC's claim in the proceeding of Reliance Insurance Company, Case No: 269-MD 2001 to be shared pro rata between the MedMal Trusts and SVCMC based upon payments made on account of the relevant underlying medical malpractice case, which payment will be made on the Effective Date or as soon as practicable upon the receipt of such proceeds. - The MedMal Trusts Monitor will have an allowed non-priority, general unsecured claim in the amount of \$115 million minus the SVW Payment ("MedMal Trusts Monitor Unsecured Claim") in the aggregate amount of \$113.08 million, which will be allowed and paid pro rata with the all Allowed GUC Claims in accordance with the Plan, including any allowed general unsecured claims in from the SV1 Chapter 11 Cases that become Allowed GUC Claims in these Chapter 11 Cases.

-In addition, the MedMal Trusts Monitor has agreed to expressly waive any right to assert that the holders of allowed general unsecured claims in the SV1 Chapter 11 Cases or which become Allowed GUC Claims in these Chapter 11 Cases should be or are subordinated to the MedMal Trusts Monitor Unsecured Claim in these Chapter 11 Cases.
+In addition, the MedMal Trusts Monitor has agreed to expressly waive any right to assert that the holders of allowed general unsecured claims in the SV1 Chapter 11 Cases or